In the cup this coffee is lively and bright with notes of apricot and cocoa with a heavy body and a clean, crisp finish.

 Ethiopia produces some of the most unique and fascinating coffees in the world and are known for producing some of the most unique natural and pulp natural coffees.

 Ethiopian Harrar coffee is often used in espresso blends to capture the fine aromatics in the crema.

-At a medium roast the Guji delivered the fruitiness we were looking for, sweet and syrupy strawberry flavors with blueberry tones and chocolate-citrus notes at the finish.
-For fullest body, the dark roast profile is perfect with some flavor nuances kicked in!
+At a light roast the Guji delivered the fruitiness we were looking for, sweet and syrupy strawberry flavors with blueberry tones and chocolate-citrus notes at the finish with just the right amount of acidity too.

 Great Ethiopians are hard to come by these days – be sure to get a bag before they disappear.